khzhao/openforge/README.md

 ## Current Scope

-OpenForge is intentionally focused today: single-node, gateway-driven post-training with GRPO, SGLang rollout, FSDP2 training, and the bundled GSM8K example.
+OpenForge is intentionally focused today: gateway-driven post-training with GRPO and GRPO+TIS, SGLang rollout, FSDP2 training, and the bundled GSM8K plus Search-R1-style examples.
 If you want a small agent API on top of a real runtime stack, that is the point of this repo.